TorchMeter/torchmeter/docs/src/en/others/management.md

 - **Purpose**: Exclusive bugfix channel for specific releases
 - **Lifecycle**:
     1. Created when incrementing major/minor versions
-    2. Archived when superseded by newer version branch (e.g., `v1.3.x`).
+    2. Archived when superseded by newer version branch (e.g., a new branch named `v1.3.x` will supersede `v1.2.x`).
 - **Branch Protection Rules**: Inherits `master` branch's rules

 [^1]: It should be noted that the `PATCH` number is represented by the letter `x`, which refers to a series of revisions to be updated in the future.